-All of the Directors are Non-Executive.
-The Articles of Association provide that Directors may be appointed either by ordinary resolution of the Shareholders or by the Board, provided that a person appointed by the Board shall be subject to election at the first Annual General Meeting following their appointment.
+All of the Directors are non-executive.
+The Articles of Association of the Company provide that Directors may be appointed either by an ordinary resolution of the Company or by the Board, provided that a person appointed by the Board shall be subject to election at the first annual general meeting following their appointment.